MicrosoftDocs/appcenter-docs/docs/dashboard/bugtracker/index.md

    1. Go to the **Services** page.
    2. Toggle to the extreme right hand of the bug tracker to **Disconnect** it.
    3. Repeat [step 3](#step3).

+## <a name="changeState"/>Changing the state of a crash group in App Center

+1. Navigate to [https://appcenter.ms/apps](https://appcenter.ms/apps), and select the specific app that has a bug tracker integration.

+2. In your app, select **Diagnostics**, **Crashes**, and click on the crash group that has a connected bug associated with it.

+3. In the top right corner, click on the **green drop down box** that has either of the states:
+   - **Open**
+   - **Closed**
+   - **Ignored**

+ 4. Choose the state of the crash group.
+Once you've changed the state of the crash group in App Center, it will update the state in bug.
+Similarly, if you change the state of the bug in your connected bug tracker, it will update the state in the crash group as well.